sjbrown/1kfa/mod_guide_player.md

 self-aware like in The Invisibles.

 To avoid presuming too much about the narrative, the rules do not dictate the nature of magic or the "how" of magic.
-That's for you to decide during play.
+That's for the table to decide during play.
 The rules provide a mechanical foundation and some optional narrative paths.
 You are invited to take this well-tested framework, play with it, and expand